nickberens360/atomic-docs-vue-project-example/src/plugins/component-documentation/README.md

 Currently this plugin makes some assumptions about project folder structure.
 Components to be documented should be in the `components` directory at the root of the `@` alias for the project and the documentation for those components should be in the `component-examples` directory at the root of the `@` alias for the project.

-You will need to add the documentation routes to your router, the can be imported from the plugin's `routes.js` file.
+You will need to add the documentation routes to your router, the can be imported from the plugin's `routes.ts` file.

 ## Dependencies